 The valve can also be damaged by infection.

-Factors that may raise your child's chance of AS are:
+Things that may raise a child's risk of AS are:

 Mild AS may not cause any problems.
 More severe AS may cause: